On campus, off-campus, online, low-residency, or field-based teacher preparation or teacher professional development programs.

 Get your application started today!

-If you want to become a teacher, or if you are already teaching and want to advance your career, come learn about our campus-based master's degrees, certificates, and PhD programs in education.
+To learn more about becoming a teacher or advancing your teaching career, come learn about our campus-based master's degrees, certificates, and PhD programs in education.

 Need an overview of what types of educator licenses are required in Massachusetts and what you must have or do to get them?
-See How to Become (and Remain) a Licensed Educator in Massachusetts for information on Preliminary, Initial, and Professional licenses, as well as what programs Lesley offers to get you to your desired license category.
+See How to Become (and Remain) a Licensed Educator in Massachusetts for information on the various types of license and what programs Lesley offers to get you to your desired license category.

 The Commonwealth of Massachusetts has developed professional standards for teachers (PSTs) that align with the Massachusetts Educator Evaluation Framework, and that we have used in designing programs that will prepare our candidates with the knowledge and skills necessary to be effective as educators.
 Learn more about the professional standards and indicators.